stringtree/hath/README.md

 Don't be afraid to write code which calls **t.assert**.

-As an example, some of the parser tests in the example above could probably be made a bit more readable, and the test output a bit more useful, by writing a custom assertion which knows how to call the parser.
+As an example, some of the parser tests in the example above could probably be made a bit more readable, and the test output a bit more useful, by writing a custom assertion which knows how to call the parser and can explain a but more of what went wrong if a test fails.

 There are two basic ways to achieve this.